tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 Typically, a model with a GNN architecture at its core consists of three parts:

- 1. The initialization of hidden states on nodes (and possibly also edges and/or the graph context) from their respective preprocessed features.
+ 1. The **input encoding** creates initial hidden states on nodes (and possibly also edges and/or the graph context) from their respective preprocessed features.
- 2. The actual Graph Neural Network: several rounds of updating hidden states from neighboring items in the graph.
+ 2. The **base GNN** is the actual Graph Neural Network that does one or more rounds of updating hidden states from neighboring items in the graph.
- 3. The readout of one or more hidden states into some prediction head, such as a linear classifier.
+ 3. The **readout** of one or more hidden states into some **prediction head**, such as a linear classifier.

-### Initializing the hidden states
+### Input encoding: initializing the hidden states

 The hidden states on nodes are created by mapping a dict of features (possibly already preprocessed by the input pipeline) to fixed-size hidden states for